Santinule/CalculationGUI/README.md

 # JavaSwingApplication

-Allows to create a quick GUI that can perform a desired Calculation.
+This code allows you tp create a quick GUI that can perform a desired Calculation.